45 Awesome Free Things To Do in Atlanta This Summer With Kids

 16. Water Games

-On our list of 25+ Water Games for Kids to Play All Summer Long, we've got plenty of activities that include items you already have at home, including imagination, like Drip, Drip, Drop (the wet version of Duck, Duck, Goose) and Excavating with Ice.
+On our list of 25+ Water Games for Kids to Play All Summer Long, we've got plenty of wet and wild activities.

 17. Farmers Markets

-There's nothing like farm-grown food and Atlanta has a bunch of farmers markets where you can shop, socialize, and spend a calm morning outside.
+There's nothing like farm-grown food, and Atlanta has farmers markets where you can shop, socialize, and spend a calm morning outside.

 18. Backyard Games

-The shaded, beautiful grounds of the Dunwoody Nature Center (DNC) are open from sunrise to sunset all year round.
+The shaded, beautiful grounds of the Dunwoody Nature Center are open from sunrise to sunset all year.
 Visitors pay nothing to use DNC's hiking trails, playgrounds, tree swings, and more.
+Join the guided hike on the first Saturday of each month.

 Bike the shaded Big Creek Greenway this summer for free family fun.
 Photo by the author